james-lat/ICCV-CSCI-Person-ReID-Distillation-Fork/README.md

  and other ablations are available in [Ablations](Script/run.sh).
 The best performance from RGB-uv color profile is chosen (> averaged, as reported in paper).
 For Video model, **FIRST** train vanilla image model on video random frames as normal person ReID (no colors) and then use those weights in EZ-CLIP to train the final video model.
 We have provided the image weights above.

 Evaluating the pretrained model weights is given in [Test](Script/test.sh)

+**NOTE:** Please stick to the provided code, as there are many more things that are implemented as a possible research direction that may not work (buggy code?).
+The ones in scripts is rigrously tested, and verified.

 ## CITE